silentgameplays/Manhunt-fix-Windows-10/README.md

 1. Install through Steam

-# NB!Currently based on user feedback there are 2 more folders in this fix one is for Intel Integrated GPU's another is for older Windows 10 1909-1903 builds
+# # NB!Currently based on user feedback there are more folders in this fix:

 2. Download and extract all the files from this fix corresponding to your Windows 10 build.